MynockSpit/no-boilerplate-redux/README.md

     })
     ```

-3. Connect your React components to your state.
+3. Connect your React components to your state like you normally would.
 This causes the "magic" auto-update we're familiar with from React. (example uses [`react-redux`](https://github.com/reduxjs/react-redux))

     ```jsx
     // Provide the store to your app.